durrantlab/molmoda-docs/docs/structures/loading/compounds/index.md

 === "Enter molecule name"

-    For users with specific compounds in mind, our tool provides an option to directly enter the name of the molecule.
-    This method bypasses the need for browsing the database manually, offering a quick and efficient way to proceed with the loading process.
-    Upon entering the molecule name, the system automatically queries PubChem for the corresponding compound.
-This feature is particularly useful for well-known compounds with unique names.
+    If you already know the compound you want, you can enter its name directly.
+The system queries PubChem for the corresponding compound, which is particularly useful for well-known compounds with unique names.

     <figure markdown>
     ![](../../../img/structures/lapatinib/lapatinib-initial.png){ alight=left height=300 }